timcowlishaw/enxaneta/documentation/computational_thinking/02a_signs_and_portents.md

 ```

 This is a handy mode of the python interpreter - if you run it without specifying a file to interpret (as we did last time with our hello_world.py), it provides this interactive mode, where we can type in python expressions, press return, and have them evaluated immeditely.
 It's very useful for trying things out.
-For instance, we could add our "hello world example here":
+For instance, we could add our "hello world" example here:

 ```